 Get a top MyDefence criminal lawyer working for you at an affordable fixed fee.
 Contact us if you have any questions about your charges.
 Or register your case now and we will get the ball rolling on your defence.
 No upfront fee, just pay before your next court appearance.

-When police charge a person (the accused) for committing an offence against another person (the victim), a formal complaint is required by the victim in order for the police to proceed with an investigation.
+When police charge a person (the accused) for committing an offence against another person (the complainant), a formal complaint is required by the victim in order for the police to proceed with an investigation.
 Police will take a signed and witnessed statement from the victim outlining what the accused did to them.
 Police will then use that statement as evidence to prove the offence in court.

 Sometimes victim statements are made in the height of anger, or while the victim was under the influence of alcohol or drugs.
 Often the victim has second thoughts and have doubts about their recollection as to what had actually occurred at the time of the incident.